liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 ![Figure 3: This view shows you where breaking changes affect your plugin.
 In addition, it provides background information on each change and explains how to adapt to it.](../../../images/from-liferay-6-upgrade-problems.png)

 Upgrade problems are reported by file and line number.
-On selecting a problem from the list, the following information is shown about the problem:
+On selecting a problem from the list, the following information about the problem appears:

 -  **Date**: When the change was introduced to the product.